Sidarth-V/ez-ffcs-backend/README.md

 # Backend for ez-ffcs

 ## About
-FFCS (Shortly referred to as FFCS) is a way in which students have complete freedom in tailoring their course and in a way they wish.
+Fully Flexible Credit System (Shortly referred to as FFCS) is a way in which students have complete freedom in tailoring their course and in a way they wish.
 It accommodates the wants and needs of the entire student community.
 With this system, a student can prepare his/her own timetable with the specific courses he/she intends to do in that semester along with the timings of classes and choice of professors.

 However, in this system there is a drawback as the student has to spend a lot of time figuring out the possible timetable combinations for that semester which can get tedious and demotivating.